mipegir/RemoteLogcatLibrary/README.md

-# RemoteLogCatLibrary
+# RemoteLogcatLibrary
-An Android library that setup internal an server to **show Android LogCat in your browser**.
+An Android library that setup internal an server to **show Android Logcat in your browser**.
 You will never need to connect your cable again to debug or watch logs.

 ## How it works?
 When you add this library with your Android APP, it enables a web server to allow access to getting Android Logcat info in real-time.
 You only need run some browser and request a query setting IP direction of your device (like http://192.168.0.128:8080).
 Note that is necesary share the same network.